Cost to Replace Roof Tiles

 Weatherproofing

 Adding new roof tiles that are more weather-resistant can help weatherproof your roof.
-Beyond that, even if you have the same type and quality of roof tiles added as the replacements, new roof tiles will better be able to resist the elements than worn and damaged ones.
+Beyond that, even if you have the same type and quality of roof tiles added as the replacements, new roof tiles will be better able to resist the elements than worn and damaged ones.

 Appearance